xVanTuring/sublender_issues/README.md

 * Q: How to duplicate a substance instance
-> A: simple duplicate the material in you material tab, change the name and then click the
+> A: simply duplicate the material in you material tab, change the name and then click the
 > `Apply workflow` button.
 * Q: where is image texture stored?
 > A: If you saved you blender file, sublender will create a folder named